learn-co-curriculum/javascript-first-class-functions/README.md

 Functions that can be used as arguments to other functions are known as **first-class functions**.
 They're super useful, as you can see — they even help us exercise in the mornings!

 Note: you'll often see functions used in this way referred to as "callbacks."
-That's because they're _called back_ after the body of the function their passed to completes!
+That's because they're _called back_ after the body of the function they're passed to completes!

 ## Inline functions